-	When I had written the post for the Christmas cake, little did I know that my tribute to one of the favourite songs of mine during my growing up years would also be the last few hours that the legendary singer of that song would celebrate Christmas on Earth.
+When I had written the post for the Christmas cake, little did I know that my tribute to one of my favourite songs of mine during my growing up years would also be the last few hours that the legendary singer of that song would celebrate Christmas on Earth.
 As strange and dramatic as it may sound, George Michael the legendary singer enjoyed his last Christmas this year.

-We ushered in the Christmas with some close friends and relatives and whenever people are called home, Madhushree has springs in her steps and she doesn’t mind going beyond her capacity to create the wow factor for the guests.
-A whole chicken was roasted, some innovative cranberry chutney was prepared (which will come in the next blogpost) but we wanted to do something different in the drinks section.
+We ushered in Christmas with some close friends and relatives and whenever people are called home, Madhushree has springs in her steps and she doesn’t mind going beyond her capacity to create the wow factor for the guests.
+A whole chicken was roasted, some innovative cranberry chutney was prepared (which will come in the next blog post) but we wanted to do something different in the drinks section.
 Beer, Vodka, Whiskey, Rum (Old monk in particular) have been tried and tested.

 This year was mulled wine.

 We were pretty excited about this as we tried it out at Abcos last Sunday and wanted to make it at home.
 I didn’t have much knowledge about the wine, so got in touch with Ruma Singh, a former journalist with one of India’s top newspaper groups in Delhi and Bangalore writing over wine, food and lifestyle.
 She now runs her blog rumasingh.com .
-She has been the president of Bangalore wine club and considered as one of the stalwarts of the knowledge of wine in India.
+She has also been the president of the Bangalore wine club and is considered as one of the stalwarts of the knowledge of wine in India.

 As per Ruma

-A decent-quality red wine & Spices – cinnamon stick, star anise, cloves and some fruit – my favourite is citrus fruit, put some of the skin in for added flavour.
+A decent-quality red wine & Spices – cinnamon stick, star anise, cloves and some fruit – my favourite is a citrus fruit, put some of the skin in for added flavour.
 Simply simmer on the stove-top, and the longer you let the spices infuse into the wine, the more ‘Christmassy” it tastes.
 Some people I know add a dash of brandy, then again that’s to taste.

 Time Taken: 15 minutes